adamkaplan/aws-dynamic-dns/README.md

 # aws-dynamic-dns

 Tired of all the low cost, easy to use Dynamic DNS options out there?
-Want you see a table, do you think "I could make that"?
+When you see a table, do you think "I could make that"?

 If you answered yes to either of these questions, you are a good candidate for `aws-dynamic-dns`.
 This project has two main components: a lambda function to update DNS records, and an Ansible Playbook to configure and deploy your cloud stack.